ShopElf/nacelle-justuno-nuxt-module/README.md

 Back in `nuxt.config.js` add `justuno: '<Justuno Account ID>'` to the `nacelle` config object.

-Justuno is now connected to your Nacelle project and will being displaying any banners or popups you have configured.
+Justuno is now connected to your Nacelle project and will begin displaying any banners or popups you have configured.